PDF Forms

 Step 2.
 Draft

-• We help you refine the text to ensure it works as a form.
+• We make sure your text works as a form.

-• All parties involved must review the text and provide approval.
+• Everyone involved must review and approve the text.

 Step 3: Design

-• We provide the completed form to you for final approval.
+• We give you the form for final approval.

-• You must test the form using Adobe Acrobat to ensure it functions as expected.
+• You test the form in Adobe Acrobat to make sure it works.

 Step 5: Delivery